trainman419/catkin_workspace/README.md

 ## Open questions

+ * Is catkin_workspace really the best name?
- * Should catkin_workspace be able to maintain a full source tree?
+ * Should catkin_workspace be able to maintain a full source tree or just user overlays?
  * If checking out individual packages, will catkin_workspace ever need to use rosinstall_generator to find dependencies?
  * How do we resolve binary vs source-only dependencies?
   1. invoke rosdep to figure out which dependencies are installable from binaries